 Pre-Grading of Sports Cards With AI

 We also provide an alternative to the slab reader in case the uploaded card doesn’t have a grade yet.
 It is an AI-powered grader for websites that evaluate & sell sports cards.
 The system can grade whole cards as well as individual parts like corners, edges, or centering.
-It is accessible via endpoint grade:
+It is accessible via endpoint grade (precise) or condition (lightweight and fast):

 Because identifying grades from a single picture cannot fully replace a professional grader, this endpoint serves mainly as a pre-grading solution.
 As I write this article, it is currently in beta testing.
 Nonetheless, it has already proven effective in specific scenarios, particularly with high-resolution pictures of sports cards without sleeves or slabs.
 This feature was highly requested by many of our customers.
 So we made it accessible to both Business and Professional plan users.